DOI-USGS/ds-gitflows-static/course-instructions.md

 1. Just like we did earlier, we can push our local changes to our fork by running `git push` (or `git push origin master` to be explicit).
 1. Now when you run `git status`, you should see that everything is up-to-date and there is nothing to commit.

 You have successfully closed the loop after your PR was merged!
-Close this issue and move to the next one.
+Please move on to the next section.

 </details>